Table of Contents

 Who Is Satoshi Nakamoto?

 Famous Cryptographers: Some believe that Satoshi Nakamoto is an individual who wanted to maintain their privacy.
-Candidates like Nick Szabo, a computer scientist and cryptographer, and Hal Finney, a cryptographic pioneer and the recipient of the first Bitcoin transaction, have been suggested as the possible Satoshi Nakamoto.
-However, both have denied being Nakamoto.
+Candidates like Nick Szabo, a computer scientist and cryptographer, and Hal Finney, a cryptographic pioneer and the recipient of the first Bitcoin transaction, have been suggested as possibly being Satoshi Nakamoto.
+However, both have denied the claim.

 A Group of Developers: Another theory suggests that Satoshi Nakamoto is not a single person, but a group of developers who worked together to create Bitcoin.
 This idea is supported by the level of expertise and complexity of the Bitcoin software.